Is fiber-optic Internet a good choice for my business?

 Symmetric Speeds

 Why does this matter?
-Because modern business workflows are upload-heavy.
+Modern business workflows are upload-heavy.
 Video conferencing sends your video and audio upstream.
 VoIP phone calls are bidirectional.
 Cloud file syncing, email attachments, cloud backups, and sharing documents through Teams or Slack all depend on upload speed.
-If your upload is bottlenecked at 30 Mbps and you have 10 people on video calls simultaneously, each person gets only 3 Mbps of upload, which is below the recommended minimum for a clear HD video call.
+If your upload is bottlenecked and several employees are on calls or syncing files at the same time, the connection can feel slow even when the download speed looks fast.

 Low Latency